knative/eventing/docs/spec/channel.md

 are applied.

-> NOTE: For instance on a `KafkaChannel` this would mean taking care of creating a Apache Kafka topic and backing all messages from the _Knative Channel_.
+> NOTE: For instance on a `KafkaChannel` this would mean taking care of creating an Apache Kafka topic and backing all messages from the _Knative Channel_.

 #### Aggregated Channelable Manipulator ClusterRole